Liuguanli/rl_spatial_benchmark/README.md

 We propose a benchmarking framework to ensure a consistent and comprehensive evaluation of RLESIs, while facilitating their training, deployment, and integration into spatial systems.
 This framework consists of two modules: the index training module **ITM** and the index building module **IBM**.

 ITM provides a unified environment for the training of RLESIs through *trainer*, which is based on PyTorch.
 The trainer standardizes the training process of RLESIs and outputs the trained RL models.
-IBM extends the functionality of a disk-based spatial index library *libspatialindex, enabling the integration of RLESIs into spatial systems.
+IBM extends the functionality of a disk-based spatial index library *libspatialindex*, enabling the integration of RLESIs into spatial systems.
 A critical component of IBM is the *loader*, which uses the C++ API of PyTorch to load trained RL models produced by ITM.
 This seamless integration supports the construction of RLESIs while preserving compatibility with traditional disk-based indexing techniques.

 In IBM, we enhance the capabilities of libspatialindex to meet the requirements of our experimental study, as the original indices in libspatialindex do not fully satisfy our needs.
 For DP-based indices, R-tree and R*-tree are originally supported, we